anmud/learntocode/Codecademy. Introduction to JavaScript/4_Functions/022_Intro.md

 ![function-flow4](../function-flow4.png)

-Finally, once the RHS is evaluated, JavaScript creates the variable, number and assigns the value 10 to it.
+Finally, once the RHS (right hand side) is evaluated, JavaScript creates the variable, `number` and assigns the value `10` to it.

 That’s how you read the flow of a function.